fooloomanzoo/content-type-test/README.md

 ## Content-Type and HTML-Elements
-Sample project to test content-types on different HTML-Elements using an node-express-server and sapper-framework.
+Sample project how different HTML-Elements handling different content-types without specific clientside configuration using an node-express-server and sapper-framework.

 ### install
 ```